It’s Time to Expand the Way You Look at PPC Optimization

 Most people discuss PPC campaign optimization in the context of one to two week increments, which is the minimum suggested time frame to review data.
 While there is nothing wrong with this “minimum requirement” approach, it’s important to remember that long-term historical data also plays a critical role with Amazon PPC optimization.

-We invite you to take a step back and re-frame the way you look at your PPC data.
+We invite you to take a step back and re-frame the way you look at your PPC data, using our Amazon PPC tool.

 What optimizations should you be implementing on a monthly basis?
 How about on a 60-day or quarterly basis?